vaquerizaslab/fanc/fanc-doc/api/interfaces/edges_interface.rst

 A call to :code:`source_node` or :code:`sink_node` will then raise a :code:`ValueError`.

-:class:`~kaic.matrix.Hic` object edges and many other objects have a "weight" property, describing, for example, their (normalised) ligation frequency or contact probability.
+:class:`~fanc.matrix.Hic` object edges and many other objects have a "weight" property, describing, for example, their (normalised) ligation frequency or contact probability.
 This properties value is internally multiplied by the value of :code:`edge.bias` for correction on the fly: